You have an RFI or other comparison model you would like to complete in order to evaluate Admin Arsenal's PDQ Products.

 - What are the advantages of your product vs. the competition?

-- Does your product provide patch management for Adobe Products, Java, Firefox, Flash, and Chrome?
+- Does your product provide patch management for Adobe Products, Firefox, or Chrome?

 - Describe how remote devices are patched.

 - What is the turnaround time from vendor release of patches to availability within your product for patch deployment?

 - Can you select which patches you want to release?